 Where a victim sustains severe injuries, the resulting repercussions might not be apparent.
 The estimation by a physician that you will only use a wheelchair for a year might not be accurate.
 Therefore, you don’t have to wait until the grievous injuries resulting in future losses to heal so that you can ascertain how far your loss is.
 By waiting, your risk being time-barred, subsequently leading to the dismissal of your claim.

 The law allows for compensation for future losses, and this can be listed as one of the damages sought in your claim.
-Our Car accident lawyers Newport Beach understand the long term effects of some injuries.
-Therefore working with one of our Car accident lawyers Newport Beach is one way to ensure that all your claims are listed in your pleadings and the requisite procedures are followed in particular where a government agency is involved in the accident.
+Our traffic accident lawyers understand the long term effects of some injuries.
+Therefore working with our legal professionals is one way to ensure that all your claims are handled in a professional and personalized manner.